Causal Bandits: Online Decision-Making in Endogenous Settings: Conclusion

 \section{Conclusion}

-In this paper, we study the endogeneity problem in online decision making settings where we formulate the decision making process as a Contextual Linear Bandit model.
-The existence of endogeneity can lead to estimation bias and sub-optimal decision.
-To correct the bias and optimize online decisions, we propose the $\epsilon$-\textit{BanditIV} algorithm by utilizing both existing linear bandit algorithms in computer science literature and TSLS method in econometric literature.
-We present various theoretical properties of the algorithm.
+In this paper, we study the endogeneity problem in online decision-making settings where we formulate the decision-making process as a contextual linear bandit model.
+We discuss how many economic settings can be characterized by endogeneity and extant methods can lead to estimation bias and sub-optimal decisions.
+To correct the bias and optimize online decisions, we propose the $\epsilon$-\textit{BanditIV} algorithm by utilizing both existing linear bandit algorithms and instrumental variables.
+We present the theoretical properties of our algorithm.
 We first show an upper bound for the total expected regret, and then show the consistency, asymptotic normality of the estimator in the algorithm.
-On the applied side, we conduct simulations on synthetic data as well as real time bidding data.
-We find that the $\epsilon$-\textit{BanditIV} algorithm outperforms several benchmark linear bandit algorithms when endogeneity problem occurs.
+On the applied side, we conduct extensive simulations on synthetic data.
+We find that the $\epsilon$-\textit{BanditIV} algorithm outperforms several benchmark linear bandit algorithms when the endogeneity problem occurs.
+Finally, we demonstrate by using data from the real-time bidding (RTB) system to demonstrate how $\epsilon$-\textit{BanditIV} can be effective in estimating the causal impact of advertising while maintaining close to oracle regret.